 As a bonus with this game you will also get the “You’ve been elfed” printables with a mission if you choose to accept it to help Santa spread kindness and cheer until Christmas.
 You can use the Elf sign and elf stickers to help you spread some real Christmas cheer and kindness to people in your neighborhood.

-Elf Scout On a Mission Spread Kindness Fun Patch Bonus
+Elf Scout On a Mission Spread Kindness Fun Patch Idea

-Along with the game and free “You’ve Been Elfed” printables you will also receive a coupon code to receive a free “Elf scout on a mission spread kindness” fun patch from Mad About Fun Patches.
+Stop over to Mad About Fun Patches website and get the matching fun patch “Elf scout on a mission spread kindness”.
 If you want more ideas to spread kindness this Christmas you will get a free activity included when your order one of these fun patches.

 Age & group size: This game is great for 8 years and up. (see variation for younger girls above) Great for 6 – 12 players.
 If you have less than 6 you can pull some of the game play cards out to meet the ratio of people.
 If you have larger groups than 12 you can put people into teams of up to 4 in a group.
 You can also print more play cards (not the actual fairy helpers, treats, or characters) to allow for a better experience with group.
 N